-Which brings us back to the $6 million question: Why was Murphy off his back legs?
+Which brings us back to the $6 million question: Why were this dog’s back legs weak?

 When faced with a problem, the vet draws up mental list of the likely problems (in vet-speak, this is a list of “differential diagnoses”).
 For Murphy, mine went something like this:

-Common things are common, and this is a frequent cause of sudden onset hind leg collapse.
+Disc disease is a frequent cause of a dog’s back legs suddenly not working.
 The puzzling thing was Murphy didn’t seem in pain, since normally this is a bloodcurdling, painful condition.

 Fibrocartilaginous Embolism (FCE)

 This is where a small piece of cartilage enters the bloodstream and blocks the blood supply to the spine, causing swelling.
-Again, slightly puzzling was that both Murphy’s back legs were affected; usually, this is a 1-sided problem, with 1 good leg and 1 bad leg.
+Again, slightly puzzling was that both Murphy’s back legs were affected — usually, this is a one-sided problem, with one good leg and one bad leg.

 This was certainly a possibility, but the signs should have come on more slowly.